jeremytammik/tbc/a/1963_point_cloud.md

 Lines working fine, but here is the issue with triangles:

 I can apply the color via the `EffectInstance`, but only if I set it's Emissive Color through `SetEmissiveColor`.
-If I set all it's other colors like, Color, DiffuseColor, SpecularColor or AmbientColor, it stays black.
+If I set all its other colors like, Color, DiffuseColor, SpecularColor or AmbientColor, it stays black.
 Changing transparency works fine.
-The biggest issue if I'd like to apply the colors per vertices it wont work.
+The biggest issue if I'd like to apply the colors per vertices it won't work.
 I'm using VertexFormatBits.PositionNormalColored, and set for instance ColorWithTransparency(255,0,0,200) as it's color, but all triangles will be transparent black.
 Any idea what could be the issue?
 No exceptions thrown, all buffers are valid, the geometries are being shown, but without the right color applied.

 **Answer:** I tried to put together a reproducible case, and I've just found out what the issue was.
 I left a line in the code which set the EffectInstance's transparency, and I think if any property of the EffectInstance is set, then it overrides all vertex properties.
 That's why the vertex colors got ignored, and it falled back to transparent black.
-Once I removed that line, and kept only the just-constructed EffectInstance it worked as intended.
+Once I removed that line and kept only the just-constructed EffectInstance it worked as intended.

 Here is a partial code that updates the buffers if it is neccessary.
 The rest is similar to what is available from other sources regarding DirectContext3D.